pogist/make-chapo-great-again/README.md

 Right now, those are the places where the extension is able to replace chapos:

-- chats
-- posts
-- comments
+- chat tab
+- feed units (and its comments)
-- chats preview
+- messenger dialog

 ### Running the extension on chrome